dmitry798/The-first-training-project/README.md

 # The-first-training-project

+This is the first training project from the BMSTU

 Created an information software system with a graphical interface in C++ The database (file) contains information about printed publications.
 For each of them, the following are defined: name, year of publication, periodicity